curl/everything-curl/libcurl-http/multiplexing.md

-Make sure you do multiple transfers using the multi interface to a server that supports HTTP multiplexing. libcurl can only multiplex transfers when the same host name is used for subsequent transfers.
+Make sure you do multiple transfers using the multi interface to a server that supports HTTP multiplexing. libcurl can only multiplex transfers when the same hostname is used for subsequent transfers.

 For all practical purposes and API behaviors, an application does not have to care about if multiplexing is done or not.